 SHARING STUDIES

-ITU-R Working Party 5C (WP 5C) is the group responsible for Agenda Item 1.14.
-WP 5C has, in turn, established a specific Sharing Studies Drafting Group to examine the compatibility between HAPS and services operating or planning to operate in the bands under study as per Resolution 160 (WRC 15).

-Further resolves 1 of Resolution 160 (WRC-15) asks that ITU-R studies on AI 1.14 “include sharing and compatibility studies to ensure protection of existing services allocated in the frequency ranges identified and, as appropriate, adjacent band studies, taking into account studies already performed in ITU-R”.
-WP 5C has identified and carried out a number of sharing and compatibility studies, including adjacent band studies.
-The draft studies are currently located in the Working Party 5C Chair’s Report.

 A number of administrations and technology proponents have conducted compatibility studies to assess coexistence between HAPS and incumbent and proposed systems and services (including WRC-19 Agenda Items 1.6 and 1.13).

-The sharing and compatibility studies have been developed on a band-by-band basis as separate new reports.
-In general, these studies consider the impact of HAPS uplink (ground-to-HAPS) and/or downlink (HAPS-to-ground) transmissions.
-In most cases, the studies identify specific methods to ensure the protection of each service.
-The studies are based on assumptions related to the types of deployment scenarios and technical characteristics of HAPS systems which are described in the draft of a new recommendation on HAPS characteristics as well as the specific text within each sharing study.

-WP 5C MAY-JUNE 2018

-In May 2018, WP 5C completed the draft CPM text for WRC-19 Agenda Item 1.14, which contains viable methods and regulatory options to facilitate use of broadband applications via HAPS.
-Section 5 of the report contains draft footnotes, WRC Resolutions and modifications to the Table of Allocations for possible HAPS identifications.
-The draft CPM text also contains a section that characterizes the status of the studies undertaken and their results, through summaries complete with details of the pfd masks and limits for protecting incumbent services.

-A power-flux density (PFD) limit can be used to ensure the protection of the fixed and mobile services from downlink emissions by HAPS platforms (HAPS-to-ground).
-This PFD limit ensures that the signal level produced by HAPS systems at the location of fixed and mobile service stations will not cause interference.
-Protection from uplink emissions by HAPS ground stations could be ensured through coordination at national level, based on the relatively short separation distances (and other mitigation techniques) provided by the studies.
+A power-flux density (PFD) threshold would be used to ensure the protection of the fixed and mobile services from downlink emissions by HAPS platforms (HAPS-to-ground), which if exceeded would require coordination with neighboring administrations and their explicit agreement.
+This PFD ensures that the signal level produced by HAPS systems at the location of fixed and mobile service stations will not cause interference.
+Protection from uplink emissions by HAPS ground stations with other stations of the fixed service or mobile service could be ensured through coordination at the national level, based on the relatively short separation distances (and other mitigation techniques) provided by the studies.

 The protection of FSS satellite networks on a co-channel basis appears to be feasible if the frequency bands used by a HAPS network is transmitting in an opposite direction from that of the FSS satellite network (i.e., satellite Earth-to-space with HAPS-to-ground, and satellite space-to-Earth with ground-to-HAPS).
 In these cases, some studies suggest that satellite stations can be protected from HAPS-to-ground emissions, while relatively short separation distances can be used to protect Earth stations from ground-to-HAPS emissions through station coordination amongst administrations or usual link planning procedures used at a national level.
-In this latter case of national level coordination, the use of mitigation techniques and/or geographical separation could be used to enable ubiquitous levels of deployments by either service.
+In the case of national level coordination, the use of mitigation techniques and/or geographical separation could be used to enable deployments by either service.